actyx-contrib/actyx-http-connector/README.md

 # Actyx-HTTP-Connector

-Need connector to talk an Actyx swarm from external applcations via HTTP?
+Need connector to talk an Actyx swarm from external applications via HTTP?

-`Actyx-HTTP-Connector` allows you to build one in a few of minutes while keeping the embedded HTTP server fully customizeable.
+`Actyx-HTTP-Connector` allows you to build one in a few minutes while keeping the embedded HTTP server fully customizable.

 ## ✨ Features